isomerpages/moe-gongshangpri/pages/faq.md

 ##### **FINANCE**

-1. Financial Assistance Scheme
+**Financial Assistance Scheme**

-Please approach any of the General Office staff to find out more or you can click&nbsp;[here](https://beta.moe.gov.sg/fees-assistance-awards-scholarships/)&nbsp;to find out more about it.
+Please approach any of the General Office staff to find out more or you can click [here](https://www.moe.gov.sg/financial-matters/financial-assistance) to find out more about it.

 ##### **ALUMNI**